 Where a child is absent from school and we have not received any verbal or written communication from the parent, then we initiate a first day contact process.
-Office staff check all of the registers from 9.00am to 9.30am on a daily basis, to identify those pupils who are absent.
+Registers are checked from 9.00am to 9.30am on a daily basis, to identify those pupils who are absent.
 There are occasions when we are unaware why the child is absent and we will contact the parent to check the reasons for the child's absence.